plenteum/plenteumd-ha/README.md

 ### Event - *desync*

-This event is emitted when the daemon has lost synchronization with the TurtleCoin network
+This event is emitted when the daemon has lost synchronization with the Plenteum network

 ```javascript
 daemon.on('descync', (daemonHeight, networkHeight, deviance) => {